Business Plan

 The new network maps will guide the expansion of bus services to meet changing travel needs, support the growing population and provide transportation to jobs in York Region.
 The implementation depends on budget approval and will be prioritized based on customer feedback and ridership demand.
 The plan is to continue expanding the networks in subsequent five-year business plans.

-Frequent Transit Network | ||||||||||||||||||||||||||||||||||||||||||||||||
+| Frequent Transit Network | ||||||||||||||||||||||||||||||||||||||||||||||||

 |

-Express Network |
+| Express Network |

 Express routes connect residential and business areas to busy locations and transit hubs, while reducing travel times by having a limited number of stops and/or travelling on highways and high occupancy vehicle (HOV) lanes.
 Over the next five years, we plan to add new routes to the network.
-Feeder route: Provides direct service between residential, commercial, and/or industrial areas and high-demand locations like bus terminals, subway stations and recreational facilities.
-These routes also provide convenient transfers with other transit systems and go directly to popular destinations.
+Feeder route: Provides direct service between residential, commercial, and/or industrial areas and high-demand locations (e.g., bus terminals, subway stations, recreational facilities) to facilitate convenient transfers with other regional transit systems or access to popular destinations.
 For example, Route 300 – Business Express connect Richmond Hill Business Park with the TTC Subway at Finch GO Bus Terminal.
-Overlay route: Provides limited-stop service at high-demand locations, supplementing (helping to provide busing for routes with high ridership demand) on FTN routes along major roads.
+Overlay route: Provides limited-stop service on high-demand corridors (major roadways), supplementing base routes along major roadways.
 For example, Route 320 – Jane Express supplements Route 20 – Jane. |

-Overnight Network |
+| Overnight Network |

 YRT is developing a new overnight network which will provide a basic level of service and coverage along select major roads.
 Overnight routes will operate 12 a.m. to 5 a.m., seven days a week.
 The plan is to continue expanding the overnight network as resources become available in future years. |